koykov/dyntpl/readme.md

 ### Conclusion

-Due to two phase (parsing and templating) in using dyntpl it isn't a handy to use in simple cases, especially outside highload.
+Due to two phases (parsing and templating) in using dyntpl it isn't handy to use in simple cases, especially outside highload.
 The good condition to use it is a highload project and dynamic support requirement.
 Use dyntpl in proper conditions and it will solve your performance problems.